 This topic is very broad and cannot be meaningfully addressed in general terms.
-Based on the assessment of member cities needs’ and priorities, as well as on the results of the ICC Index, in 2021-2022 the ICC programme will explore two main areas:
+The ICC programme has already explored three main areas:

 - Including migrants and diversity in circular, green and inclusive economic models (2021): how to support diverse local business achieving the economic transition towards new economy models and access to the relevant technology?
 How can they diversify their offer?
 Which advantage they could bring to the society?
 How to build literacy and capacity in this field?
 How to ensure public measures taken under the local, national and international strategic plans to boost green businesses and the green job market are intercultural?

-- Policy brief “Circular and intercultural cities: Including migrants and diversity in circular, green and inclusive economic models” (+ Italian version + Spanish version)
+- Policy brief “Circular and intercultural cities: Including migrants and diversity in circular, green and inclusive economic models” (+ Italian version + Portuguese version + Spanish version)

 - Green urban planning for the Intercultural City – Policy brief

 - Managing gentrification : Policy study and Policy brief